emperor-is-here/testy/README.md

 # testy
-# eddited on local machine
+# edited on local machine